enyojs/bootplate/README.md

 ## Downloading

-To download a version of bootplate with all of the submodules populated for quick use, visit http://enyojs.com/get-enyo/.
-The download link in GitHub will give you just the bootplate repo without any of the supporting libraries.

-As an alternative, you can use a Git client to clone this repo and then initialize submodules.
-This is good if you want to work with the latest version of the code from GitHub that we may not have packaged into an official release.
+You can use a Git client to clone this repo and then initialize submodules.
+Be aware that you'll need to clone recursively `--recurse-submodules` to ensure that all the subfolders are downloaded.

-The `enyo` subfolder should be cloned from the enyo repo.